Last Updated on March 26, 2021 by Shaun Snapp

 - For marketing to procurement, this means communicating that IT will not help them fact check the vendor.

-- For marketing to the business, this means communicating that without an outside party, many or most IT departments will sell out the interests of the business for their own IT interests.
+- For marketing to the business, this means communicating that many or most IT departments will sell out the interests of the business for their own IT interests without an outside party.
 This means that business departments cannot trust IT to get them the best solutions from the market.
-If business departments can recognize they need their fact-checkers independent of IT, then they can see the need to fund this type of work.
+If business departments can recognize they need their fact-checkers independent of IT, they can see the need to fund this type of work.